-ER visits linked to ADHD meds up sharplyJanuary 25th, 2013 in Attention deficit disorders /
+ER visits linked to ADHD meds up sharplyJanuary 25, 2013 in Medicine & Health / Attention deficit disorders

 (HealthDay)—U.S. emergency department visits involving attention-deficit/hyperactivity disorder (ADHD) drugs more than doubled from 2005 to 2010, with the largest hike occurring among adults, says a new government report.

 In that period, such ER visits rose from about 13,400 to 31,200, according to the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).

 "ADHD medications, when properly prescribed and used, can be of enormous benefit to those suffering from ADHD, but like any other medication they can pose serious risks—particularly when they are misused," SAMHSA administrator Pamela Hyde said in an agency news release.

 In adults, cases rose from about 2,100 to 8,100 among those aged 18 to 25, from about 1,750 to 6,100 among those aged 26 to 34 and from roughly 2,500 to nearly 8,000 among those over 35, during the time period.

 Rates among children and teens remained largely unchanged from 2005 to 2010, according to the findings published Jan.
 24 in SAMHSA's DAWN Report.

 The investigators also found that the number of ER visits involving the nonmedical use of ADHD medications nearly tripled during this time, from about 5,200 to nearly 15,600.
 In 2010, nonmedical use of ADHD drugs made up half of all ER visits involving ADHD medications.